cherianbiju/SafeGuard-CV/README.md

 # SafeGuard-CV 🦺
-### Real-Time PPE Helmet Detection System for Construction Site Safety
+### Real-Time PPE Compliance Monitoring System using YOLOv8 for Construction Site Safety

 SafeGuard-CV is a real-time computer vision system that detects missing PPE (helmets) on construction sites using a fine-tuned YOLOv8s model, optimized for edge deployment via ONNX FP16 quantization.